Building Operations and Maintenance Fund

 Generally Accepted Accounting Principles (GAAP) provide special revenue funds to account for and report the proceeds of specific revenue sources that are restricted or committed to specified expenditures other than debt service or capital projects.
 The use of a special revenue fund type is permitted rather than mandated for financial reporting purposes.
 For these purposes, CPS includes the special revenue funds within the General Operating Fund.

-The Special Revenue Funds include the Workers’ Compensation/Tort Fund, School Lunch Funds, and Federal and State Grant Funds.
+The Special Revenue Funds include the CTPF Pension Levy Fund, Workers’ Compensation/Tort Fund, School Lunch Funds, and Federal and State Grant Funds.

-- CTPF Pension Levy Fund (Fund 129) accounts for payments to the Chicago Teachers’ Pension Fund from funds collected through the District’s teacher pension levy.
-The law creating the teacher pension levy became effective in 2016 (105 ILCS 5/34-53).
-For calendar years 2020 and 2021, the teacher pension levy tax rate cannot exceed $0.567 per $100 of EAV.
-Property tax collections for the teacher pension levy are paid directly to the Chicago Teacher Pension Fund by the County Treasurer.
+- CTPF Pension Levy Fund (129) accounts for payments to the Chicago Teachers’ Pension Fund (CTPF) from funds collected through the District’s teacher pension levy.
+Property tax collections for the teacher pension levy are paid directly to the CTPF by the County Treasurer.

-- School Lunch Funds (Funds 312, 314) account for school breakfast, lunch, after-school snacks, Head Start snacks, and after-school meals for all children who participate in the programs during the school year.
+- School Lunch Funds (312, 314) account for school breakfast, lunch, after-school snacks, and after-school meals for all children who participate in the programs during the school year and summer.
 The National School Breakfast and Lunch Programs (Fund 312) are voluntary programs available to all public schools, private schools, and residential child-care institutions that agree to operate a non-profit program offering lunches meeting federal requirements to all children in attendance.
 Since FY1998, CPS has also been providing after-school meals for children under the Childcare and Adult Food Program; this activity is accounted for in Fund 314.
 The Childcare and Adult Food Program establishes a fixed reimbursement amount per meal for eligible students who participate in after-school programs.

-- Federal and State Grant Funds (Funds 220, 324–370) account for dollars that have usage restrictions imposed by grantors such as federal and state governments.
+- Federal and State Grant Funds (220, 324–370) account for dollars that have usage restrictions imposed by grantors such as federal and state governments.
 Each specific project is accounted for separately using a complete group of self-balancing accounts in order to meet the grantors’ accounting and reporting requirements.

 The Capital Projects Funds account for financial resources used for major capital acquisition or construction activities.
 Financial resources result from bond issues, receipts from other long-term financing agreements, or construction or maintenance grants to be used for school capital projects and capital leases.
 Proceeds from a bond issuance are often recorded in a separate capital fund, consistent with GAAP.
 However, an aggregated capital projects fund group is sufficient for the purpose of external financial reporting.

-- Debt Service Stabilization Fund (Fund 602) was established by the Board to provide for debt expenditures (e.g. debt service, variable rate payments, and fees) and other uses approved by the Board.
+- Debt Service Stabilization Fund (602) was established by the Board to provide for debt expenditures (e.g. debt service, variable rate payments, and fees) and other uses approved by the Board.